 What could be better than playing in a pile of freshly raked leaves?
 This is the perfect opportunity to get children moving and having fun while working on their speech and language skills!
 If a child is working on different action words, have them perform different actions in the big pile of leaves.
 For example, they can jump into the leaves, run in the leaves, stomp on the leaves, or even sit on the leaves.
 Once they are done playing, you can have them follow directions to help you clean up the leaves.
 Additionally, if you are working on descriptive words, you can talk about the pile and its size (big or small).

-These are just a few activities during the Fall that can be utilized to incorporate a variety of speech and language skills!
+These are just a few autumn activities that can be utilized to incorporate a variety of speech and language skills!
 Speak with your child’s speech language pathologist to find out what skills are being worked on and how those skills can be incorporated into activities at home.
-Remember, we want to keep activities fun and FUNCTIONAL!
+Remember, we want to keep activities fun and functional!
 It is not so much about the specific activity itself, but how you can incorporate speech and language skills into the activity.
 Choose an activity, make a plan, and have fun with it.
-Happy Fall!